m3data/collective-futurecrafting/_posts/2025-01-09-introducing-collective-futurecrafting.md

 title: "Walking The Thrutopian Path and Germinating Seeds of the Symbiocene"
 date: 2025-01-08 16:20:11 +1000
 author: Mathew Mytka
-featured_image: /assets/images/hero_tree.jpg
+featured_image: /assets/images/posts/intro.jpg
-image_alt: Sunlight filtering through tree branches, illuminating the dance between shadow and light
+image_alt: Image of a forest with tree branch and a vine living in symbiosis
 categories:
   - Introduction
 tags: